akshata29/entaoai/GettingStarted.md

 * [Azure Functions Core tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools)
 * [Powershell 7+ (pwsh)](https://github.com/powershell/powershell) - For Windows users only. **Important**: Ensure you can run `pwsh.exe` from a PowerShell command.
 If this fails, you likely need to upgrade PowerShell.

+**Note** Pre-built docker Images are required only if you want to run the application in docker container.
+You can skip this step if you want to run the application locally.
+Do note that you need to provision all the services in Azure to run the application locally or in container.

 ### Pre-build docker Image - API

 Configure your `.env` as described in as described in [Configuration](Configuration.md).
 You can alternatively, copy .dockerenv.example to .env from api\Python folder